nirmata/kyverno-mcp/README.md

 ## Prerequisites

-- Go 1.16 or higher
+- Go 1.24 or higher (for building the binary)
-- `kubectl` configured with access to your cluster
-- Kyverno CLI (optional, for local testing)

 ## Installation